cs-ssa-w21/final-project-rooibos/README.md

 - china_cities version: 0.0.3 (can be found at https://pypi.org/project/china-cities/)
 - pinyin version: 0.4.0 (can be found at https://pypi.org/project/pinyin/)

-This part of code was entirely written on Jupyter Notebook; to run this part, open the "neat version" file and run each chunk.
+This part of code was entirely written on Jupyter Notebook; to run this part, open the "MatchingCrimes" file and run each chunk.
+To run it in the terminal, please use the "scrape.py" file, which consists of all code in the Jupyter Notebook (but without markdowns so I do recommend the Jupyter Notebook file!).
 Thanks =)

 ## Social data collection and match
 After getting crime data by web-scraping, we collect social-economic data.
 The data resource is the EPS (Easy Professional Superior) data platform, which is a systematic information service platform and where there is access to many databases.